buzzfrog/iothub-hol/functions-direct-method.md

 [Youtube: Azure Functions, install dependencies](https://www.youtube.com/embed/M1c-RpFDInI)

+It could take a couple of minutes to install all dependecies.

+> NOTE
+>
+> The user interface for Azure function is rather new.
+This feature will hopefully be better supported in the future.

 ## 4. Update source code for the function

 1. Replace all code in teh function with the following code: